Saturday, 28 August 2021

 Interestingly, the newspaper including the account of the August, 1930 passage R-100 also included this tidbit: "Twelve year-old George Lilley won first class honors in intermediate piano and passed principal theory at the Toronto Conservatory of Music.
 As a result, his prowess was featured in a Saturday night edition of the Toronto Evening Telegram."
 Just a junior pianist?
 No, Mr Lilley would go on to become a prolific photographer for the Whig and many other newspapers, and he took most of the photos featured in my two books on Kingston's waterfront history!

-Uncredited photo of R-100 over Wellington and Clarence Streets (above).
+Uncredited photo of R-100 over Wellington and Clarence Streets (above) and a Martello tower (below).